 Atheist Peter Klevius' comfort and advise to Atheist Yoshua Bengio and others worried about AI: Use negative Human Rights (UDHR 1948) as the basic algorithm globally!

-See how US stole the world-dollar 1971 - and how China's rise challenges US stolen dollar hegemony.
+Also see how US stole the world-dollar 1971 - and how China's rise challenges US stolen dollar hegemony.

 The US demonized China has nothing to do with the real China, but all to do with US dollar embezzlement that makes it possible for US to spend despite constant trade deficit.
 US is the world's biggest counterfeiter - and a dangerous loser!